erf/vis-plug/README.md

 ### Themes

-Optionally add a list of theme urls as a second parameter to `init`.
+Optionally add a list of themes as a second parameter to `init`.
 Themes are fetched using `curl` on `plug-install` and listed using `plug-list`.

 Example: